ChristopherOrr/Ingredient-Scanner/README.md

 An Android app to scan a consumable product's ingredient list to quickly determine a nutritional rating estimate.

-Utilizes the [Google ML Kit](https://developers.google.com/ml-kit/vision/text-recognition/v2/android) Image to Text Recognition API to function.
+Utilizes the <a href="https://developers.google.com/ml-kit/vision/text-recognition/v2/android" target="_blank">Google ML Kit</a> Image to Text Recognition API to function.

 ## Features